werpu/mona-dish/README.md

 ### DomQuery

-A small lightweight thin layer on top of the standardized dom apis which readds jquery like monadish patterns on top of the existing dom elements.
+A small lightweight thin layer on top of the standardized dom apis which re-adds jquery like mona-dish patterns on top of the existing dom elements.
-It omits a base parser, given that modern browsers have excellent qerying capabilits just with the overhead of an iterative API.
+It omits a base parser, given that modern browsers have excellent querying capabilities just with the overhead of an iterative API.
-DomQuery readds the slickness of functional patterns, which are perfect for the job of Tree Querying.
+DomQuery re-adds the slickness of functional patterns, which are perfect for the job of Tree Querying.

 ```Typescript
 interface IDomQuery {